 Burning Outdoors: What, Where and When Can I Burn?

-Outdoor burning is regulated by a combination of provincial legislation and local-government bylaws, including:
+Outdoor burning of vegetative debris is regulated by a combination of provincial legislation and local-government bylaws, including:

 Visit Regulations and Bylaws